 The fastest way to get from Logan Airport to the Black Falcon Cruise Terminal is about 7 minutes if you take a water taxi.
-If you need to store your luggage while you explore the city for the day, choose Rowes Wharf Water Taxi and take advantage of their locked storage room - free to their water taxi passengers - in their office next to the Boston Harbor Hotel.
+If you need to store your luggage for the day while you explore the city, choose Rowes Wharf Water Taxi and take advantage of their locked storage room - free to their round-trip water taxi passengers - in their office next to the Boston Harbor Hotel.
 More about water taxis

 You can also take a land taxi, although this will take longer - perhaps 10-15 minutes, if you don't hit any traffic snarls.
 Taxi fare from Logan to the Black Falcon Cruise Terminal runs about $25, plus tip.
 For one person, a water taxi will be cheaper, but for more than one, a land taxi will be more economical.

 The least expensive option is to take the MBTA's Silver Line bus, if you can manage your own luggage.

 To get to the heart of the South Boston Waterfront neighborhood by public transportation, you can hop onto the Silver Line bus (considered part of the Boston subway system, since it uses underground tunnels at times) right outside the Black Falcon Terminal.
 You can pay the $2.65 bus fare as you board (you'll need exact change).
 When you return, be sure to take the SL2 bus, as it is the one that comes back to the Black Falcon Cruise Terminal.

 The Silver Line makes several stops in the South Boston Waterfront neighborhood, where restaurants, hotels, a brewery (yes, you can tour and taste), museums, a concert pavilion, shops, and spectacular water views will provide you with plenty of sightseeing opportunities.